zacanger/niddesa/text/generated-translations/cullaniddesa/20-sinhala-google.md

 [APZ 89.2] (# apz89.2) # apz89.2 .ref .apz} "Racial crap in this world
-The "remover" here is the antithesis of racial slur death, consolation, consolation, Immortal Nirvana.
+The "remover" here is the antithesis of racial slur death, consolation, consolation, Immortal Nibbana.
 Therefore those Brahmins also declared.

 [Msdiv 90] (# msdiv90) {# msdiv90 .ref .msdiv} (16-2)